keyvan-m-sadeghi/volume-buttons/README.md

 Yup, guess what, you're no god 😂, if anything, the opposition has stronger god-like powers, simply because they outnumber you!

-I recently experienced a mild case of burnout in Functionland's Telegram community:
+I suffered through a severe case of this syndrome recently, my activities are publicly visible in Functionland's Telegram community:

 https://t.me/functionlanders

 The negative effects that walls of text have on our minds are real.
-In short, given a big enough perceived magnitude (in the eyes of the beholder, but my guess is 100+ people talking/commenting daily is a big enough trigger):
+In short, given a big enough perceived magnitude (in the eyes of the beholder, but my guess is 100+ people talking/commenting daily is a sufficient trigger):

 > It can lead to going bananaaaaaasss!! 🤪🍌